AthleteX-DAO/athletex-sops/Operations/Product/README.md

-AthleteX has two separate products with different offerings
+AthleteX can be broken up into three distinct software components that maintain operations

-AthleteX Exchange is the dapp interface for interacting with the protocol smart contracts & cryptocurrencies.
-It has these key features:
+AthleteX Markets is the brokerage that lists markets

 AthleteX Predictions (live) --> which focuses on daily event markets